General Terms and Conditions

 16.2 Valentin shall analyze reported defects and shall initially perform warranty by subsequent fulfillment.
 Rectification of a defect assumes that the defect is reproducible.

-a) Material defects: Valentin shall supply the Customer at its own choice with new, defect-free goods and/or services (replacement delivery) or shall rectify the default; it shall also be deemed to be a rectification of defect if Valentin shows the Customer reasonable means of avoiding the impact of the defect (avoidance solutions).
+a) Material defects: Valentin shall supply the Customer at its own choice with new, defect-free services (replacement delivery) or shall rectify the default; it shall also be deemed to be a rectification of defect if Valentin shows the Customer reasonable means of avoiding the impact of the defect (avoidance solutions).

 To rectify the defect, Valentin may offer the Customer patches, bug fixes, or new software.
 Should the Customer refuse their installation, Valentin shall be exonerated from the duty of rectifying malfunctions unless, following installation of patches, bug fixes, or new software, the software would evince a lower or worse functionality than before.